Gate Set Tomography: Background

 A quantum system is described with the help of a $d$-dimensional \emph{Hilbert space} $\mathcal{H} = \mathbb{C}^d$, where $d$ is the largest number of distinct outcomes of a repeatable measurement on that system (and is therefore somewhat subjective).
 For a single qubit, $d=2$ by definition, and for a system of $n$ qubits, $d=2^n$. \footnote{Formal quantum theory is complicated by the possibility of infinite-dimensional Hilbert spaces, but these are rarely required for quantum computing, so we will assume finite $d$.}

 A quantum state is described by a $d\times d$ positive semidefinite, trace-1 matrix $\rho$ that acts on its Hilbert space ($\rho: \mathcal{H} \to \mathcal{H}$) \cite{NielsenChuangQCBook}.
 This is called a \emph{density matrix}.
 A matrix must be positive semidefinite and have trace 1 in order to represent a physically valid state.
 Such density matrices form a convex set, and it is very convenient to embed this set in the complex $d^2$-dimensional vector space of $d\times d$ matrices.
-This vector space is called \emph{Hilbert-Schmidt space} and denoted by $\mathcal{B}(\mathcal{H})$.
-We are almost always only concerned with \emph{Hermitian} (self-adjoint) matrices, which form a real $d^2$-dimensional subspace of Hilbert-Schmidt space.
-In this paper we will often disregard the constraints on density matrices and use the symbol $\rho$ to describe any element of Hilbert-Schmidt space, stating explicitly if/when the trace and positivity constraints are to be assumed.
+This vector space is called \emph{Hilbert-Schmidt space} and denoted by $\mathcal{B}(\mathcal{H})$. \emph{Hermitian} (self-adjoint) matrices form a real $d^2$-dimensional subspace of Hilbert-Schmidt space.
+In this work, we only consider density matrices that are Hermitian, but disregard the trace and positivity constraints, using the symbol $\rho$ to describe any element of real Hilbert-Schmidt subspace.
+We state explicitly if/when the trace and positivity constraints are assumed.

-Hilbert-Schmidt space is equipped with an inner product $\langle A, B \rangle \equiv \Tr(A^\dag B)$ that is used often in quantum tomography.
-We represent an element $B$ of Hilbert-Schmidt space by a column vector denoted $\sket{B}$, and an element of its (isomorphic) dual space by a row vector denoted $\sbra{A}$, and so $\sbraket{A}{B} = \Tr(A^\dag B)$.
-We will represent quantum states as Hilbert-Schmidt vectors, and linear functionals on states (e.g., outcomes of measurements) as dual vectors.
+Hilbert-Schmidt space is equipped with an inner product $\langle A, B \rangle \equiv \Tr(A^\dag B)$ that, as we will see, is very useful in quantum tomography.
+In a generalization of Dirac notation on a Hilbert space we represent an element $B$ of Hilbert-Schmidt space by a column vector denoted $\sket{B}$, and an element of its (isomorphic) dual space by a row vector denoted $\sbra{A}$, so that $\sbraket{A}{B} = \Tr(A^\dag B)$.
+We refer to $\sket{B}$ as a \emph{superket} and to $\sbra{A}$ as a \emph{superbra}, since operations on $\mathcal{B}(\mathcal{H})$ are called \emph{superoperators} (see the next section).

 Measuring a quantum system yields an outcome or ``result'' which we assume is drawn from a discrete set of $k$ alternatives.
 Each outcome's probability is a linear function of the state $\rho$.
 Therefore, the $i$th outcome can be represented by a dual vector $\sbra{E_i}$, so that $\mathrm{Pr}(i|\rho) = \sbraket{E_i}{\rho} = \Tr(E_i\rho)$.
 The laws of probability require that $E_i\geq0$ and $\sum_i{E_i}=\Id$.
 The $E_i$ are called \emph{effects}.
 The set $\{E_i\}$ completely describes the measurement and is called a \emph{positive operator-valued measure (POVM)}.
 As with states, we sometimes relax positivity constraints on POVM effects for convenience.